GoogleCloudPlatform/cloud-builders/gcloud/README.md

 * `gcloud` installs all optional gcloud components, and is much larger.
 * `gcloud-slim` installs only the `gcloud` CLI and no components, and is smaller.

-Both images are cached on Cloud Build VMs, so the size of the image should not matter in most cases when running in that environment.
-However, in other environments where images are not cached, you may find that a smaller builder image is faster to pull, and might be preferrable to the larger "kitchen sink" `gcloud` builder image.